Idaho Supreme Court Handbook for Jurors

-A doctor's certificate for release from jury service is included in your jury packet on the back of the summons form.
+A Medical Release from jury service is included in your jury packet on the back of the Jury Summons.
 This form should not be used for medical conditions that are temporary, such as colds, pregnancy or broken bones.
 These can be dealt with a temporary excuse or postponment - please contact the Jury Commissioner and/or attach a note to your Juror Qualification Form.

 MY BOSS CAN'T DO WITHOUT ME ...
-DO I STILL HAVE TO SERVE?

 HOW WILL I KNOW WHEN I HAVE JURY DUTY?

 The jury duty information line, (208) 267-0924, should only be called when the courthouse is closed; from 5 p.m. to 9 a.m.
 Monday through Friday or on weekends and holidays.
-During office hours, 9 a.m. to 5 p.m., this number can be used to contact the jury commissioner, or, if not available, to leave a message.
+During office hours, 9 a.m. to 5 p.m., this number can be used to contact the Jury Commissioner, or, if not available, to leave a message.
 When you call the jury duty information line, you will hear a message similar to this:

 You will usually have a two to three week advance notice of trial dates for which you must appear.
-Your juror number is listed on the bottom of the information and summons page included in your jury packet.
+Your juror number is listed on the bottom of the Summons for Jury Duty included in your jury packet.
 Your juror number is the number you will need to determine when you are scheduled to appear.
 The panel number, also included on the information and summons sheet, is the designator for the entire panel serving for that four-month period.